kourosh824/microc-arm-compiler/pico_implementation/README.md

 1. Connect the Raspberry Pi Pico 2 to your PC while holding the **BOOTSEL** button.
 2. The board will appear as a removable storage device.
 3. Copy the generated firmware file to the device to complete flashing.

+(The test_codes.uf2 firmware is ready.
+Drag and drop it onto the Pico in BOOTSEL mode to flash and run.)